-4 Regulation (1) 1 Clarification Fraud and financial loss statistics, which do not seem to be subject to the ECB's supervisory role, should be removed from the draft.
+2 Regulation (1) 1 Clarification We believe that not all the 1.5 million additional statistical data per establishment, per year, appear to be essential.
+5 5 1 3 VERONNEAU, Eric Publish 3 Regulation (1) 1 Clarification The country-by-country breakdowns of the EEA (GEO 3) do not all appear to be essential The country-by-country breakdowns of the EEA (GEO 3) do not all appear to be essential.
+Most tables require a country-by- country breakdown of the EEA (GEO 3) with the exception of a few (GEO 1) and 9 (GEO 6).However, systematic breakdowns in GEO 3 generate enormous volumes, representing about 11,000 data per half-year period and per establishment which are not warranted.
+VERONNEAU, Eric Publish 4 Regulation (1) 1 Clarification Fraud and financial loss statistics, which do not seem to be subject to the ECB's supervisory role, should be removed from the draft.
 Fraud and financial loss statistics do not fall within the scope of Regulation (EC) No 2533/98, which provides that information may be collected with regard to payment and payment system statistics in order to identify and monitor changes in the payment market in Member States, and to support the promotion of the proper operation of payment systems.
-BODY, Christel Publish 5 Regulation (1) 1 Clarification Statistical data that cannot be of high quality should be removed from the draft.
+VERONNEAU, Eric Publish 5 Regulation (1) 1 Clarification Statistical data that cannot be of high quality should be removed from the draft.
 Recital 2 of Regulation 2533/98 indicates that the statistical information must be of high quality to reflect changes in economic and financial conditions.
-However, about 19,000 statistical data per half-year period and per establishment related to fraud and financial losses cannot be guaranteed by reporting agents.
+However, the 19,000 statistical data per half-year period and per establishment related to fraud and financial losses cannot be guaranteed by reporting agents.
 The classification of a fraudulent transaction is based on the client's declaration and the case manager's assessment.
 It is subjective, variable and without guarantee.
 The only reliable information is obtained from the findings of police investigations and few fraud cases are subject to such investigations.
+VERONNEAU, Eric Publish

-Since the classification of data cannot be automated, it is unreliable.
-The classification of an MCC is based on the merchant company code (which can be variable depending on the client's activities, the scheme and requirements specific to each scheme).
-The nearly 370,000 additional indicators per establishment to be reported on a quarterly basis related to the Balance of Payments cannot be guaranteed by the reporting agents.
-In addition, the MCC can only be provided when it is already available to reporting agents.
-This information cannot be homogeneous from one establishment to another and from one country to another.
-BODY, Christel Publish 6 Regulation (2) 1 Clarification The collection of information that is not subject to payment system standards should not be required.
-The ECB considers it necessary to collect statistical information on payment systems (SCT, SCT Inst, non SEPA, SDD, SDD B2B, Visa, MasterCard, domestic card Scheme) to ensure their proper operation and that of the payment instruments.
-However, the collection of approximately 13,600 data per half-year period and per establishment that are not subject to payment system standards should not be required.
-In fact, neither the European nor international standards used for payment messages nor the card and transfer clearing systems contain sufficient information on BODY, Christel Publish 7 Regulation (3) 1 Clarification Financial losses not subject to the ECB's supervisory role should be removed from the draft.
-Financial losses result from financial choices between losses, processing loads and the provision of special services.
-They vary significantly from one PSP to another and do not allow PSPs to benchmark themselves in their performance in fraud prevention.
-Financial loss statistics do not fall within the scope of Regulation (EC) No 2533/98, which provides that information may be collected with regard to payment and payment system statistics in order to BODY, Christel Publish
+6 Regulation (2) 1 Clanncanon The collection of information that is not subject to payment system standards should not be required.
+VERONNEAU, Eric Publish 7 Regulation (3) 1 Irole should be removed from the draft.
+Financial losses Financial loss statistics do not fall within the scope of Regulation (EC) No 2533/98, which provides that information may be collected with regard to payment and payment system statistics in order to identify and monitor changes in the payment market in Member States, and to support the promotion of the proper operation of payment systems.
+VERONNEAU, Eric Publish